Working at

 10 February 2016

-20. Ballast Nedam majority shareholder Stripe Consulting (UK)
+20. Majority shareholder of Stripe Consulting (UK)

 In 2019, Ballast Nedam acquired the majority of shares of the British Stripe Consulting.